Loftus Hall: Ghost stories

 Charles Tottenham became Lord of the manor (having to adopt the Loftus name to inherit lands and title as per instructions of Nicolas Loftus 1752) by marrying the Honourable Anne Loftus, daughter of the first Viscount Loftus.
 They had six children, four boys and two girls – Elizabeth and Anne.
 However, his wife became ill and died while the girls were still young.
 Two years later, Tottenham married his cousin Jane Cliffe, and they lived together, along with Anne, in Loftus Hall.

 One evening in 1775, Charles was resting in his home with his second wife and daughter from his first marriage, Anne, while the Loftus family were away on business.
 During a storm, a ship unexpectedly arrived at the Hook Peninsula, where the mansion was located.
 A young man was welcomed into the mansion.
 Anne and the young man became very close.
 One night, the family and mysterious man were in the game room playing cards.
 In the game each player received three cards, apart from Anne who was only dealt two by the mystery man.
 A butler serving the Tottenham family at the table was just about to question the man when Anne bent down to pick up another card from the floor, which she must have dropped.
 It is said that when Anne bent down to pick up the card, she looked beneath the table and saw that the mysterious man had a cloven foot.

 It was then that Anne stood up and said to the man: "You have a cloven foot!"
-The man went up through the roof, leaving behind a large hole in the ceiling.
-Soon Anne became mentally ill, and it is believed that the family was ashamed of Anne and locked her away in her favourite room - where she would be happy, yet out of everyone's view - which was known as the Tapestry Room.
+The man went up through the roof in a ball of flames, leaving behind a large hole in the ceiling.
+Anne became mentally ill and never recovered from her ordeal.
+In the story, the family became ashamed of Anne and locked her away in her favourite room – where she would be happy, yet out of everyone's view – which was known as the Tapestry Room.
 She refused food and drink, and sat with her knees under her chin, looking out the Tapestry Room window and across the sea to where Dunmore East is today, waiting for her mysterious stranger to return, until she died in the Tapestry Room in 1775.
-It is said that when she died, they could not straighten her body, as her muscles had seized, and she was buried in the same sitting position in which she had died.
+According to the story, the family could not straighten her body as her muscles had seized, and she was buried in the same sitting position in which she had died.